wabkur/binary_trees/README.md

-function that goes through a binary tree using post-order traversal
+function that measures the height of a binary tree